-And you'll simply have to try the Irish Whiskey Ball recipe.
-It makes a St. Patrick's Day party treat that's easily made yet tastes rich and indulgent.
-You can't go wrong with Irish whiskey balls flavored with chopped pecans and coffee.
-They are simply bursting with delicious flavor, and the longer you leave them the more flavorful they get.
+And you'll simply have to try the Irish Whiskey Balls recipe!
+It makes a St Patrick's Day party treat that's rich and indulgent when flavored with chopped pecans and coffee.

 3-1/2 cups vanilla wafer cookies, crushed